marcusgia2505/classEx_doc/docs/Elements.rst

 .. image:: _static/Camera2.PNG
     :width: 30%

-With this element, you can enable participants take a picture of themselves.
+With this element, you can enable participants to take a picture of themselves.

 variable
 	The variable name, under which the picture is stored, has to be defined.

 allow retake
-	Additionally, you can define if participants are allowed to retake a picture.
-Then only the last picture taken is saved.
+	You can also specify whether the participants are allowed to take a picture again.
+Only the last picture taken will then be saved.

 .. note:: Informed Consent: Participants are asked by the browser if the browser can access the webcam or not.
 Please make participants aware that they do not have to take a picture and ask them for their consent.